steve-eyler/ahv-ipam-ddns/README.md

 ## Usage

 Manual Execution
   Run individual functions as needed:

   Store Prism Central Credentials:
     ./ahv_ipam_ddns.sh save_credentials {prism_central_ip} {username} {password}

   Retrieve Leases:
     ./ahv_ipam_ddns.sh get_leases

   Show Lease Database:
     ./ahv_ipam_ddns.sh show_leases

   Update DNS:
     ./ahv_ipam_ddns.sh update_ddns

   Clean Up Stale Entries:
     ./ahv_ipam_ddns.sh cleanup_leases

 Verify Logs
 All output is written to /var/log/ahv_ipam.log by default.
 Check the log for details:

 tail -f /var/log/ahv_ipam.log

 ## Notes and Limitations

 <b>Basic VLANs Only</b>: This version supports only Nutanix Basic VLANs.
 Network Controller VLAN support will be added in a future release.
-Vault Requirement: The script relies on HashiCorp Vault for securely storing secrets.
+<b>Vault Requirement</b>: The script relies on HashiCorp Vault for securely storing secrets.
 Ensure Vault is set up and accessible.
+You can replace the HashiCorp Vault requirement with alternate secret handling in the script if desired.
-Flexibility: While written for a specific use case, the script can be modified to work with other environments and configurations.
+<b>Flexibility</b>: While written for a specific use case, the script includes comments and can be modified to work with other environments and configurations. get_leases() syncs the IPAM leases with the psql database.
+Pushing DDNS updates with nsupdate is a separate and optional function.

 Contributing
 Contributions are welcome.
 If you have suggestions, find a bug, or want to add a feature, feel free to open an issue or submit a pull request.